-Setting up profiles for each of your speakers is a great way to introduce your attendees to them.
-There are an enormous number of ways you can customize and integrate a speaker profile, and we strongly encourage you to take the time to get your head around each option.
-Your speakers are sure to see increased session attendance and attendee engagement from a well-crafted profile. ✔️
+Setting up profiles in your Event App for each of your speakers is a great way to introduce them to your attendees.
+There are many ways to customize and integrate a speaker profile, and we strongly encourage you to spend some time becoming familiar with each option.
+With a well-crafted profile, your speakers are more likely to have increased Session attendance and attendee engagement. ✔️

-You could create a profile with an image, name, occupation, and a little blurb for each speaker, but only doing that could be a huge missed opportunity!
 Does your speaker have some favorite books or resources?
 Do they want to share their presentation slides or a case study?
-Are they open to receiving enquiries and scheduled meetings?
-You can facilitate all of these with speaker profiles.
+Are they open to receiving inquiries and scheduled meetings?
+Do they want to share their website and contact information?
+There's room for all of these in speaker profiles.

 Add the Speakers feature

-In the modal that appears, you can edit the following:
+In the modal that appears, edit the following:

-Feature Name - The label the attendees see when navigating your event.
+Feature Name - The label that displays to attendees in your Event App.

-Icon - Select one of 300,000+ icons or upload your own custom icon.
+Icon - Select one of over 300,000 icons, or upload your own custom feature icon.

-Ratings & Reviews - Control if and how attendees can rate and review speakers.
-Ratings and Reviews will appear on the Metrics page and in the Metrics export for speakers.
+Ratings & Reviews - Control if and how attendees rate and review speakers.
+Ratings & Reviews appear on the Metrics page and in the Metrics export for speakers.